Actindo-AG/Documentation/OfferCookbook/04_OfferFromProductCompleteness.md

 The *Create offer from PIM product* action creates an offer in the *Omni-Channel* module from a *PIM* product.

 In this use case, you need to create an offer for the *PIM* product with 100 % completeness output via the *match* port of the previous action.

+In this use case, the *PIM* product input from the *Completeness 100* action via the *match* port is used, together with the connection ID, to create an offer for one of the sales channel configured in the *Omni-Channel* module.

 To do so, you must configure the *Create offer from PIM product* action as follows: